dzsoker023/Factorio-Access/fa-info-for-contributors.md

 * `signal_selector`: The menu for browsing all available circuit network signals.

-Note: The scanner tool does not have its own menu but its features can be used only when no menus are open.
+Note 1: The scanner tool does not have its own menu but its features can be used only when no menus are open.

 ## More resources